-This semi-detached holiday cottage sits in the peaceful grounds of Honicombe Manor Holiday Park, set in the Tamar Valley, a designated Area of Outstanding Natural Beauty.
+This spacious semi-detached holiday chalet sits within the peaceful grounds of Honicombe Manor Holiday Park, set in the Tamar Valley, a designated Area of Outstanding Natural Beauty.

 In a beautiful wooded setting, this property offers comfort throughout, a well-equipped kitchen in which to cook family meals with delicious Cornish produce and it is built in an upside down style to make the most of the far reaching views of open countryside from the first floor sunny balcony.

-Furnished in a rustic style with pine furniture and a country style kitchen, this Honicombe Manor cottage will appeal to those seeking a spell in the countryside, yet with easy access to the Cornish coast.
+Furnished in a rustic style with pine furniture and a country style kitchen, it will appeal to those seeking a spell in the countryside, yet with easy access to the Cornish coast.

 Leisure facilities are free of charge at Honicombe Holiday Park including indoor and outdoor heated pools and at the nearby China Fleet Country Club, a free pass is provided with facilities including swimming pool, sauna, badminton, squash, an excellent venue for a family day out just a half hour drive away (for full details see amenities section).

-There are plentiful walks close by, plus just a couple of miles from this Honicombe Manor cottage is the nearby National Trust property of Cotehele; a beautiful estate by the River Tamar with woodland walks and formal gardens.
+There are plentiful walks close by, plus just a couple of miles is the National Trust property of Cotehele; a beautiful estate by the River Tamar with woodland walks and formal gardens.

 For the less energetic, take a train from Gunnislake to Plymouth, enjoying the spectacular scenery of the Tamar valley as it passes over the Calstock viaduct on the way.

-After all this sightseeing, you can return to this Honicombe Manor cottage to relax and unwind.
+After all this sightseeing, you can return to this to relax and unwind.